feniljain/knowledge-base/life/README.md

 - We are what we repeatedly do.
 Excellence then, is not an act, but a habit. - Will Durant
 - More people would learn from their mistakes if they weren't so busy denying them. - Harold J Smith
 - Being happy doesn't mean that everything is perfect.
 It means that you decided to look beyond the imperfections.
+- It's a helluva start, being able to recognize what makes you happy. - Lucille Ball
+- Let your days fill up with small moments that work together to achieve big dreams. - Andres Pira
+- Adopt the pace of nature, her secret is patience. - Ralph Emerson
+- This is your life.
+Do what you love, and do it often. - Holstee Manifesto
+- To be beautiful means to be yourself.
+You don't need to be accepted by others.
+You need to be yourself. - Thich Nhat Hanh

 ## Books: